1994 Florida Marlins season

-The Florida Marlins' 1994 season was the second season for the Major League Baseball (MLB) franchise in the National League.
+The 1994 Florida Marlins season was the second season for the Major League Baseball (MLB) franchise in the National League.
 It would begin with the team attempting to improve on their season from 1993.
 Their manager was Rene Lachemann.
 They played home games at Joe Robbie Stadium.
-They finished with a record of 51-64, last in the National League East.
+They finished with a record of 51–64, last in the National League East.
 The season ended early as a result of the 1994 players strike.